Brand new!

 Change of Heart

-It weaves historical and theological narrative with the personal testimony of a second-career pastor who “married into” the United Methodist Church, was led by God to seek ordination as pastor in it and remains loyal to it after 30 years of ministry.
+It weaves historical and theological narrative with the personal testimony of a second-career pastor who “married into” the United Methodist Church, was led by God to seek ordination as a pastor and remains loyal to it after 30 years of ministry.

 Still available!